-- 2.3.4 a Demonstrate knowledge of the multidisciplinary nature of EES by establishing connections with the different disciplines in the natural and social sciences which have shaped the field of EES. - 2.3.4 b Can design a study and defend their chosen approach. - 2.3.4 c Can formulate research questions and hypotheses; Evaluate the strengths and weaknesses of research based publications using theoretical and empirical approaches of the relevant scientific fields. - $2.3.4\ d$ Can analyse and criticise (both by positive and constructive feedback) the methodology used within the scientific literature or by their peers. - 2.3.4 e Can evaluate the strengths and weaknesses in scientific studies (e.g. published work, government reports, or peer-projects) and their own work (self-reflection) or work of their peers.
+- 2.3.4 a Demonstrate knowledge of the multidisciplinary nature of EES by establishing connections with the different disciplines in the natural and social sciences which have shaped the field of EES. - 2.3.4 b Can design a study and defend their chosen approach. - 2.3.4 c Can formulate research questions and hypotheses; Evaluate the strengths and weaknesses of research based publications using theoretical and empirical approaches of the relevant scientific fields. - 2.3.4 d Can analyse and criticise (both by positive and constructive feedback) the methodology used within the scientific literature or by their peers. - 2.3.4 e Can evaluate the strengths and weaknesses in scientific studies (e.g. published work, government reports, or peer-projects) and their own work (self-reflection) or work of their peers.

-Communication skills

-- 2.3.7 a Can write a project proposal by examining the scientific literature, highlighting important areas of research and formulating hypotheses based on own literature reviews, in a standard scientific format.
+Communication skills - 2.3.7 a Can write a project proposal by examining the scientific literature, highlighting important areas of research and formulating hypotheses based on own literature reviews, in a standard scientific format.
 Students can prepare and present a scientific presentation.
 They understand the roles and complexity of stakeholders involved in issues of environmental assessment and management.
 Students can communicate their knowledge about content, the scientific method and scientific skills. - 2.3.7 b Students can write a report in a scientific format, and generalise their findings to a broader context. - 2.3.7 c Students successfully complete a research project in a group or individually within the framework of a class. - 2.3.7 d Appreciate, value and use diversity in academic disciplines, cultural backgrounds, and personal styles.

-Global Health, Innovation and Society (BSc)
+Global Public Health (BSc) (Global Health, Innovation and Society (BSc) as of 2025-2026)

-Learning Outcomes Major Global Health, Innovation and Society (BSc)
+Learning Outcomes Major Global Public Health (BSc) (Global Health, Innovation and Society (BSc) as of 2025-2026)